• Skip to primary navigation

 Visiting the islands of Træna in Helgeland, Norway

-Then again, lying sixty-five kilometers off the coast, Træna is a bit of a journey to get to.
-I got the ferry from Sandnessjøen, which is about an hour’s drive (or bus ride) from Mosjøen.
+I had only visited Træna once before, mostly because Træna is a bit of a journey to get to.
+We got the ferry from Sandnessjøen, which is about an hour’s drive (or bus ride) from Mosjøen.
 The ferry from Sandnessjøen to Træna takes two and a half hours, though if you’re coming from the north you could get the ferry from Stokkvågen or even Bodø.
 You can check the ferry schedule and book your tickets here.

 wild camping on husøya, træna, Norway